Yandex Cloud

 --admin-password "<admin_user_password>"

-• Set a password for the admin user in the --admin-password parameter.
+• Set a password for admin in the --admin-password parameter.

 yc managed-clickhouse cluster update <cluster_name_or_ID> \